-In response to the COVID-19 pandemic, the Working Party secretariat in cooperation with other ECE sub-programmes and other UN agencies worked on the draft"COVID-19 Recovery Action Plan for Informal Settlements in the ECE Region".
+In response to the COVID-19 pandemic, the secretariat of the Working Party on Land Administration in cooperation with other ECE sub-programmes and other UN agencies worked on the draft"COVID-19 Recovery Action Plan for Informal Settlements in the ECE Region".
 This document contains the Executive Summary, and sections on guiding principles and structure of the Recovery Action Plan (section I), goals and targets for each policy area (section II) and final considerations (section III).